RainbowHackerHorse/vzvol/docs/README.md

 ## Dependencies
 `vzvol` is written to be a 0-dependency program for its main functionality.
 However, to enable the use of certain functions, some additional packages are required:

 ### FreeBSD
 - The -p flag requires the installation of sysutils/pv.
 This port is not needed if you don't use -p
 - XFS filesystem support requires the installation of sysutils/xfsprogs
 - ext2, ext3, and ext4 require the installation of sysutils/e2fsprogs

+By default, on FreeBSD, these options are enabled.
+They can be disabled if installing fron ports (once it's accepted).

 ### Linux
 - `dialog`
 - dosfstools